Playgrounds where everyone can soar.

 Our quest to design and build fully inclusive playgrounds began in 2009 when Founder Cody Goldberg’s five year old daughter Harper approached a neighborhood play structure with her walker and got stuck in wood chips.
 Goldberg and his wife April saw their daughter’s frustration and knew a better playground was both possible and necessary.
 They recognized that public playgrounds are vital landscapes for children’s social and physical development, and that these play spaces mirror the communities we live in and the ideals we strive towards.

 Our playgrounds revitalize public parks and provide access to people who are often cut off from outdoor exploration, play, and contact with nature.
-Despite standards for accessibility established over 30 years ago by Americans with Disabilities Act, and ample evidence of need, most playgrounds remain inaccessible.
+Despite standards for accessibility established over 30 years ago by Americans with Disabilities Act (ADA), and ample evidence of need, most playgrounds remain inaccessible.
 For a child (or caretaker) who uses a walker, wheelchair or other mobility device, wood chips and stairs prevent access.
 These design flaws leave kids on the sidelines, left out of the numerous physical and mental health benefits of play and the chance to build relationships with their peers.
-For parents and caregivers in wheelchairs, a visit to a fully accessible Harper’s Playground may be the first time they can engage in outdoor play with the young people in their lives.
+For parents and caregivers in wheelchairs, a visit to an accessible Harper’s Playground may be the first time they can engage in outdoor play with the young people in their lives.

 Five-year-old Harper Goldberg gets stuck in her walker in the woodchips while trying to access a play structure in a North Portland’s Arbor Lodge park.